mal1k-me/elf-from-zero/README.md

 ## Building the Project

 We use CMake to manage the build configuration.
+This project employs "Modern CMake" practices, ensuring out-of-source builds and preventing source tree pollution.

 1.  **Create a build directory:**
     ```bash